MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 1. Create a class named **ResultsService** inside the **Services** folder, and inherit the class from the **lResultsService** interface.
 2. Create the **AddVote** and the **GetVoteResult** methods, as defined by the interface decleration.
-3. Create a dictionary that contains the vote counts per game.
+3. Create a dictionary that will contain the vote counts per game.
 4. Implement the **AddVote** method to increase the counts in the dictionary of a selected game by the **game** parameter value.
-5. Implement the **GetVoteResult** method that duplicates the dictionary data to a SortedDictionary.
+5. Implement the **GetVoteResult** method that duplicates the dictionary data to a SortedDictionary, and returns it.

 ####	Task 3: Use dependency injection